-At present it takes approximately 6 months to process a completed Foreign Birth Registration application.
-However, due to the complex nature of the Foreign Birth Registration, it may take up to 12 months to process an application.
+At present, due to the complex nature of the Foreign Birth Registration it takes approximately 12 -18 months to process a completed Foreign Birth Registration application.
 If you are an expectant parent applying to be entered on the Foreign Birth Register, you should mark this clearly on your application.

 Have you received my application and documentation?

 We advise you to send your application by recorded post so that you can track its delivery, as we do not acknowledge receipt of post.